Haskell is a general-purpose, purely functional programming language incorporating many recent innovations in programming language design.

 Prelude> putStrLn "Hello World" Hello World

-Instead of running interactively you can compile files to create an executable.
+Instead of running interactively, you can compile files to create an executable.
 The -o option lets you specify the name of the output file.
-The input file in this example is hello.hs
+The input file in this example is hello.hs, We can't just drop in a putStrLn call the way we would with something like Python.
+We have to define the main function.

 When the program is run that will be the main entry point, just like all other languages.
-Here is the contents of hello.hs.
+Here are the contents of hello.hs.

 main = putStrLn "Hello, world!"